Kerala Law Academy

-Kerala Law Academy (KLA), also referred to as the Kerala Law Academy Law College, is a self-financing law college in Thiruvananthapuram, Kerala, India.
+The Kerala Law Academy Law College (KLA) is a self-financing law college in Thiruvananthapuram, Kerala, India.
 Founded in 1967, it is the first, and was for many years the only, self-financing law institution in the state.
 It is accredited by the Bar Council of India and affiliated to the University of Kerala.

 KLA has both the three-year and the five-year LL.B programs (under the graduate stream of study) and the LL.M and M.B.L programs (under the post-graduate stream of study).
 The college has an active Moot Court Society and students of the society have also participated in various competitions held outside India.
 KLA also conducts a legal aid clinic to provide legal assistance to members of the underprivileged sections of the society.

 History

 Kerala Law Academy was registered as a society on 17 October 1966 and inaugurated on 21 October 1967.
 In 1968, the college started functioning under the University of Kerala in the same year.